djiwandou/scaleup/README.md

 The focus on this version is making the Saved Search System to be **generally available (GA)** when the previous use cases are met, and an ecosystem of search-enabled plugins are avilable & stable.

 ## High Level Design
-> Comprises of system context and container diagram
+> Comprises of system context diagram and explanation on how the system work
 ### System Context Diagram
 <p align="center">
     <img src="https://user-images.githubusercontent.com/74530990/126722232-ba9b754c-edfa-49a2-b425-7943260cabf3.png"/>